 Step 1: Determine what is required to reach budget

-This includes answering:
+This includes knowing:

 Once pipeline requirements are established, each sales rep has their own roadmap.
 This makes it easier to control what’s happening and make adjustments.
-It’s much better to know there are too few new opportunities before the end of the month, so there is time to do something about it.
+It’s better to know there are too few new opportunities before the end of the month, so there is time to do something about it.

 Step 2: Secure movement through the pipeline

-- Cases without a planned activity. e.g. email, phone call, new meeting
+- Cases without a planned activity. e.g. email, phone call, new meeting.

 - Cases that have an activity planned, but the plan hasn’t been followed.

-Step 3: Evaluate the sales process and plan ahead
+Step 3: Evaluate and plan ahead

 Some key reports used in analysis include: